shazish/socculi-vite-mern/README.md

 ## What the hell is Socculi?

 Socculi is a simple fantasy league based on English Premier League.
-It's a small passion project that I started in my free time; because apart from my love for the English Premier League, I love creating interesting stuff (relatively speaking!), and to create my an opportunity to improve my skills in React and Wordpress.
+It's a small passion project that I started in my free time; because apart from my love for the English Premier League, I love creating interesting stuff (relatively speaking!), and to create my an opportunity to improve my skills in React, Redux, and Wordpress.

 Football-data.org is a free service that provides football data and statistics (live scores, fixtures, tables, squads, lineups/subs, etc.) in a machine-readable way.